How We are Responding to COVID-19

 SCHEDULE FOR MEAL DELIVERIES

-The targeted resumption date for daily hot meal deliveries is Monday, August 23, 2021.
-To achieve daily hot meal resumption, we will continue to evaluate public health guidelines, the reopening of pick-up sites and infrastructure needs over the summer.
-We will stay on our Friday bi-weekly meal delivery schedule until that time.
+Before we resume daily hot meal deliveries, we will evaluate public health guidelines, the reopening of pick-up sites and infrastructure needs, including volunteer recruitment.
+We will stay on our Friday bi-weekly meal delivery schedule until further notice.

 While the meals nourish our clients bodies, our dedicated Client Services team is nourishing their spirit; spending hours on the phone each day calling the nearly 3,000 homebound older Central Texans we serve, checking on them, assessing their needs, and easing their concerns.